cwi-dis/ambulant/third_party_packages/readme-osx.txt

 (which run on both powerpc and Intel) for MacOSX.
 It is an addition to the information contained in readme.txt (which you should also read).

+When building on 10.5, for the time being please make sure you have MACOSX_DEPLOYMENT_TARGET=10.4 in your environment, some things need to be fixed for native 10.5 development.

 expat:
     If you want to do a MacOSX universal build you need to build expat universally too, by making sure the following environment